Bellarmine College of Liberal Arts

 1. NEW AMERICAN STATUS

 The Paul & Daisy Soros Fellowships for New Americans is a fellowship program intended for United States immigrants and children of immigrants.
-To be eligible, an applicant’s birth parents must have both been born outside of the US as non-US citizens, and both parents must not have been eligible for US citizenship at the time of their births.
-In addition, one of the following must be true of the applicant as of the November 1, 2017 application deadline:
+To be eligible, your birth parents must have both been born outside of the US as non-US citizens, and both parents must not have been eligible for US citizenship at the time of their births.
+In addition, one of the following must be true of the applicant by the November deadline:

 • Naturalized Citizen: You have been naturalized as a US citizen either on your own or as a minor child under the application of one of your parents.